cfrefah/tail.select/README.md

 #### deselect
 `bool`<br />
 This option allows to deselect single select fields, which theoretically isn't possible in HTML.
-If enabled, tail.select will use '<option>.hasAttribtue("selected")' instead of the '<option>.selected' variable.
+If enabled, tail.select will use `<option>.hasAttribute("selected")` instead of the `<option>.selected` variable.
 Please note: This option affects single select fields only!

 #### animate
 `bool`<br />
 This options animates the open / close sequence of the tail.select dropdown field.
-Therefore it uses the classname 'iodle' during the animation.
+Therefore it uses the className 'idle' during the animation.

 #### openAbove
 `bool`<br />
 This option determines where the tail.select dropdown field is located.
-Use 'true' to open the dropdown field always above the select field, use 'false' for the opposite or just keep it to 'null', which will use the bottom location unless there is no room left for it.
+Use `true` to open the dropdown field always above the select field, use 'false' for the opposite or just keep it to `null`, which will use the bottom location unless there is no room left for it.

 #### stayOpen
 `bool`<br />
-This option will prevent the call of the '.close()' method at the typical events, but you can still call the '.close()' method on your own to close the dropdown field.
+This option will prevent the call of the `.close()` method at the typical events, but you can still call the `.close()` method on your own to close the dropdown field.

 #### startOpen
 `bool`<br />
-This option will call the '.open()' method directly after the tail.select initialization has been completed.
+This option will call the `.open()` method directly after the tail.select initialization has been completed.

 #### multiple